griffithlab/VAtools/docs/vcf_readcount_annotator.rst

 DNA readcounts are identified by specifying ``DNA`` in the list of positional arguments.
 Depth, allele counts, and VAFs are then written to the DP, AD, and AF fields, respectively.
+Forward and reverse strand allele counts are written in the ADF and ADR fields, respectively.

 RNA readcounts are identified by specifying ``RNA`` in the list of positional arguments.
 Depth, allele counts, and VAFs are then written tot he RDP, RAD, and RAF fields, respectively.
+Forward and reverse strand allele counts are written in the RADF and RADR fields, respectively.

 If your VCF is a multi-sample VCF, you have to pick one of the sample in your VCF by setting the ``--sample-name`` option.
 This is the sample that the